HTC Vive: Vive Flow

 In October 2021, HTC unveiled the Vive Flow, a lightweight standalone headset with a visor-like form factor worn like glasses.
-It has a 75 Hz LCD display with a 100-degree field of view, and is powered by the Qualcomm Snapdragon XR1 system-on-chip.
+It has a 75 Hz LCD with a 100-degree field of view, and is powered by the Qualcomm Snapdragon XR1 processor.
 The Vive Focus is designed to be used with an external power supply (such as a USB power bank), with a limited battery backup.
 The headset supports inside-out tracking, and uses an Android smartphone as a pointer and touchpad rather than a dedicated controller; the user can also mirror apps from the paired smartphone in the VR environment.
-The Vive Focus is designed primarily for "stationary" experiences (such as multimedia and 360-degree video) rather than gaming, with a variant of the Viveport subscription service for Vive Flow being focused upon such apps.
+The Vive Flow is designed primarily for "stationary" experiences (such as multimedia and 360-degree video) rather than gaming, with a variant of the Viveport subscription service for Vive Flow being focused upon such apps.
 Its lenses also support dioptre adjustment so that users with eyeglass prescriptions can use the headset without wearing glasses.

 Vive XR Elite

 In January 2023 at CES, HTC announced the Vive XR Elite, a goggle-like, standalone mixed reality headset similar in design to the Meta Quest Pro.
-It has a 90 Hz LCD display with a 110-degree field of view, and is powered by the Qualcomm Snapdragon XR2 system-on-chip.
+It has a 90 Hz LCD with a 110-degree field of view, and is powered by the Qualcomm Snapdragon XR2 system-on-chip.
 The headset features depth sensors and color passthrough for augmented reality software, while its lenses also support dioptre adjustment.
 It has a removable battery pack on its rear strap, which is hot-swappable; the headset contains a limited battery backup.
 The headset can be used with a traditional headstrap, or with a glasses frame similar to the Vive Flow (used with an external power supply).
 Eye tracking and face tracking accessories are also available.